apache/sling-org-apache-sling-feature-analyser/readme.md

 The Analyser can also be run as part of a Maven build via the [slingfeature-maven-plugin](https://github.com/apache/sling-slingfeature-maven-plugin)

-## Running the Analyser from the Commandlien
+## Running the Analyser from the Command line

-The analyser can be run from the commandline by running the following main class:
+The analyser can be run from the command line by executing the following main class:

 ```bash
 java org.apache.sling.feature.analyser.main.Main